The Rise of Language Models in Mining Software Repositories: A Survey: Challenges

-\textbf{Challenge 4: Lack of tool support.} Although many of the primary studies provide replication packages, only a small fraction release reusable tools in practice: 21 tools were identified, of which 18 are publicly accessible, and just six updated beyond their initial release year.
-This limitation reduces the practical impact of proposed approaches, leads to duplicated engineering effort, and hinders comparability across studies.
-Additionally, the lack of tools hinders the transfer of research outcomes to industry, as the absence of functional prototypes makes it difficult to demonstrate the potential of these approaches to practitioners.
+\textbf{Challenge 4: Lack of tool support.} Although many of the primary studies provide replication packages, only a small fraction release reusable tools in practice: 30 tools were identified, of which 25 are publicly accessible, and just seven were updated beyond their initial release year.
+Notably, 12 of the 25 available tools are distributed as part of the supplementary materials accompanying the corresponding studies.
+This suggests that they were primarily released to support reproducibility rather than reuse and long-term maintenance.
+Regarding usage mode, only four tools supported programmatic integration through APIs, limiting their interoperability and reusability.
+Overall, the limited availability of reusable tools reduces the practical impact of proposed approaches, leads to duplicated engineering effort, and hinders comparability across studies.
+Additionally, it also hinders the transfer of research outcomes to industry, as the absence of functional prototypes makes it difficult to demonstrate the practical value of these approaches to practitioners.

 \textbf{Action points.} The development and long-term maintenance of tools should be promoted as core contributions in LM-based MSR approaches.
-To encourage adoption and facilitate maintenance, such tools should, ideally, include versioned dependencies, containerised execution environments (e.g., Docker), and low-effort entry points such as command-line interfaces and Web APIs.
+To encourage adoption and facilitate maintenance, such tools should, ideally, include versioned releases, containerized execution environments (e.g., Docker), and programmatic interfaces.
 In addition, tools should be configurable to support the use of different LMs, enabling adaptation to diverse application domains and practical constraints.
 Tools should be treated as first-class research outputs, with equal recognition given to both their development and sustained maintenance over time.
-This includes encouraging publications centred on existing tools that report their longitudinal evolution, such as architectural changes, growth of the user and contributor base, and lessons learned, among others.\\
+This includes encouraging publications centered on existing tools that report their longitudinal evolution, such as architectural changes, growth of the user and contributor base, and lessons learned, among others.\\